-[Introduction to the Gospels:] Matthew referred to many Old Testament “prophecies” about the Messiah and showed their fulfillment in Jesus.
-How do you explain the fact that many of those prophecies had distinctly different meanings when they were originally given in the Old Testament?
+[Introduction to the Gospels:] Matthew referred to many Old Testament inferences or parallels as well as some “prophecies” about the Messiah and showed their fulfillment in Jesus.
+How do you explain the fact that many of those prophecies had distinctly different meanings when they were originally given and recorded in the Old Testament?
 (See Isaiah 7:14; Jeremiah 31:15; Hosea 11:1.
 Compare Matthew 1:23; 2:15; 2:18.)
 Where did Matthew get the prophecy, “He will be called a Nazarene”?
 (Matthew 2:23)